 For example, if Bob slips and falls inside of Rick’s hardware store because there was a fissure in the floor tile that caused it to be uneven, then it seems pretty clear that Rick is going to have to take some responsibility for Bob’s injuries.
 However, if it is found that Bob was drunk and wearing damaged flip flops while shopping, then the judge may determine that Bob is partially at fault for his own injuries.
 So let’s say that the full damages Bob would normally be entitled to is $100,000 in damages.
 But if the judge finds that Bob’s inebriation makes him 30% at fault for his own injuries, then that award would be reduced by the amount of Bob’s fault.
 So in this example, Bob would actually get $100,000 minus 30% – or $70,000 as his compensation.

 Injured in a Windsor Slip and Fall?
-Call our Windsor Trip and Fall Attorney today.
+Call our Windsor Trip and Fall Lawyer today.

-At Henderson Law, our Windsor trip and fall lawyer is here to help.
+At Henderson Law, our Windsor trip and fall attorney is here to help.
 Slip and fall cases can be tricky.
 The legal maneuverings of insurance companies can confuse anyone who is not accustomed to their strongarm tactics.
 Insurance adjusters are not your friend, no matter how lovely and caring they may sound on the phone.
 These are professionals whose sole job is to make sure that the insurance company pays you as little as possible for your injuries.
 With adversaries like this working against you, you need to bring some firepower to the negotiating table.
 We have decades of experience, and we know exactly how to make sure that you get every single penny that your case is worth.

 So give our Windsor slip and fall attorney a call or contact us online to schedule your free initial consultation today.